 British Council Aptis Test

-This report presents a review of the control item system used by the British Council Aptis test, the online language proficiency test designed by the British Council.
+The LTRC has worked on several projects relating to the British Council Aptis test; the online language proficiency test designed by the British Council

 Project 1: Review of the Aptis' tests control item system